vvanwedd/heritagevisualisation/source/pixelplusviewer.rst

 If you are using the pixel+ viewer or results from the pixel+ viewer in one of your research articles or otherwise want to refer to it, please use the following format:

   Vanweddingen V., Proesmans, M., Hameeuw, H., Vandermeulen, B., Van der Perre, A., Vastenhoud C., Lemmers F., Watteeuw.
 L., Van Gool L.  (2020).
 Pixel+ viewer, available from http://www.heritage-visualisation.org

-**>>>**

-For an overview of the 3D scanning technologies making these kinds of recordings possible, ie. RTI, PLD, PTM, look at the :ref:`singlecameramultilight:Single-Camera, Multi-Light Technology` page.

-Finally, on the :ref:`backgroundmaterial:Background material` page, you can read about topics like color, multispectral imaging and long term preservation.